tensberg/kochcloud-of-things/README.md

 ## Status

-Work in progress.
+Feature complete.

-Publishing messages from stromzaehler via Gateway Robot/Robot Gateway to MQTT is working.
+Publishing messages from stromzaehler and zisternensensor via Gateway Robot/Robot Gateway to MQTT is working.

+The robot-gateway display and LEDs can be controlled from OpenHAB via MQTT messages.